Cryptocurrency mania reached unparalleled heights in 2017.

 The last model is the seigniorage shares approach.
 This approach is very similar to what central banks do with fiat currency controls.
 This approach uses algorithms to control the supply of the price stable currency.
 However, unlike other models, there is no backing asset to these stablecoins.
 The only thing backing them is the expectation that they will retain their value over the course of their life span.

-In the seigniorage shares model, there is an initial creation of stablecoins that are pegged to a certain value of a popular and well known asset like USD.
+In the seigniorage shares model, there is an initial creation of stablecoins that are pegged to a certain value of a popular and well-known asset like USD.
 Over time, the supply will automatically change in response to the demand for the asset.
 There are different methods to control the supply, but perhaps the most common is the method using bonds and shares that was introduced by the stablecoin, Basecoin.

 The demand for these stablecoins grows as the network grows.
 What initially was a fixed supply has to increase to meet the growing demand.
-Normally with an asset, an increased demand then in turn increases price.
-In this model however, new coins are issued to counter the increased demand, continuously inflating supply to keep the price pegged at a specific value.
+Normally with an asset, an increased demand then in turn increases the price.
+In this model, however, new coins are issued to counter the increased demand, continuously inflating supply to keep the price pegged at a specific value.

 The biggest challenge of this model is figuring out how to expand and contrast the circulation of the stablecoins in a way that cannot be gamed or abused, while simultaneously being decentralized.
-While expanding the supply is straightforward and simple, when it come to contracting the supply, that is quite different.
+While expanding the supply is straightforward and simple, when it comes to contracting the supply, that is quite different.
 The rules revolving around this action need to be clearly outlined and agreed upon.
 Users must somehow be incentivized to voluntarily part ways with their stablecoins, normally through the use of bonds.
 These bonds have a par value with $1 and are then sold at discounted prices to holders who surrender their stablecoins to be removed from circulation.

 Shares can also be used in this instance.
 Shares are like equity.
 They represent a claim on a future stablecoin distribution.
-Dividends on the asset are paid to shareholders, and often times share holders also have voting rights.
+Dividends on the asset are paid to shareholders, and often times shareholders also have voting rights.